Bluzzi/Rich-Text-Editor/README.md

 # Rich-Text-Editor
-Integrating the TipTap rich text editor with NextJS.
+Preview of the TipTab rich text editor implemented in the NextJS framework.